tomo666/gb-studio-xv-plugins/README.md

 ![download_from_github](https://github.com/user-attachments/assets/6e3d38ac-03a1-4402-ac57-90d59e8e522b)

-Under “plugins” located inside your GB Studio project folder, copy the plugins that you wish to use.
+Under “plugins” located inside your GB Studio project folder, copy the plugins inside the "enUS" folder that you wish to use.

 * Note that the plugins folder should be directly placed in your GB Studio project folder and not in the “assets” folder.